Keep tabs on all the latest polling, articles and information ahead of the 2021 Scottish Parliament election in the Ballot Box Scotland Holyrood Hub!

 Despite this there was a modest recovery in the polls, with the average on the BBS tracker peaking at 18% on the 13th of January this year.
 On the 14th of January, Richard Leonard resigned as leader, finally pitching the party into a leadership contest with just months to go until May’s elections.
 Anas Sarwar was elected as the new leader by the end of February in a remarkably swift contest by Labour standards, with hopes of mounting a return to second place rather than outright victory.

-A month from the election their polling average sits at 17%, over 4% behind the Conservatives, so the scale of the challenge facing Sarwar is clear.
+A month from the election their polling average sits at about 17%, over 4% behind the Conservatives, so the scale of the challenge facing Sarwar is clear.
 If that was repeated on the day it’d be yet another record low for a party that has never increased its seat share at a Holyrood election.
 However, that average disguises a couple of recent polls which put them at least equal to their 2016 result, raising the prospect of at least stabilising if not reversing the decline.

 Note that in the regional vote charts, “Seat 7” indicates the minimum “safe” vote share to win the final seat in 2016.
 This safe value can be different for each party, as the assumption being made is that their vote changes but everyone else’s stays the same.
 It’ll also be different in 2021.
 This isn’t a predictable measure, but instead something we can only pinpoint after the fact.